 3. Recompile the Java code of your 10.3 adapter and business POJO implementations using your IDE.
-If you get compile-time errors, check the latest 11g Release 1 (11.1.1) Javadoc (see Oracle CEP Java API Reference) that describe the new Oracle CEP APIs and make the appropriate source code changes.
+If you get compile-time errors, check the latest 11g Release 1 (11.1.1) Javadoc (see Oracle Fusion Middleware Java API Reference for Oracle Complex Event Processing) that describe the new Oracle CEP APIs and make the appropriate source code changes.

-Consider changing deprecated Java API and Oracle CEP schema as the Oracle CEP Release Notes describe.
+Consider changing deprecated Java API and Oracle CEP schema:

-4. After you have made the preceding changes, reassemble the application and deploy it to Oracle CEP 11g Release 1 (11.1.1).
+- "Deprecated API and Schemas" in the Oracle Fusion Middleware Release Notes - "Adapter Changes" in the Oralce Fusion Middleware Release Notes - 4.
+After you have made the preceding changes, reassemble the application and deploy it to Oracle CEP 11g Release 1 (11.1.1).

-See "Assembling and Deploying Oracle CEP Applications" in the Oracle CEP Developer's Guide for Eclipse.
+See "Assembling and Deploying Oracle CEP Applications" in the Oracle Complex Event Processing Developer's Guide for Eclipse.